 Other teaching faculty participating in the fellowship, with their associated areas of expertise, include:

 Qualified candidates will hold an M.D. or D.O. degree from an accredited institution and will have completed a residency in Neurology.
 Candidates must possess a California medical license prior to the start date of the fellowship and should apply for this at least 4 months in advance.
 Foreign medical graduates will be considered if they have completed a U.S.-based residency program.

-If interested in pursuing this fellowship training opportunity, qualified applicants should contact Lori Simperman, Education Programs Manager, UC Davis Department of Neurology.
+If interested in pursuing this fellowship training opportunity, qualified applicants should contact Tasha Schrock, Education Programs Manager, UC Davis Department of Neurology.
 Please send a Curriculum Vitae and brief Statement of Interest.

 Education Programs Assistant